BlockBuilder57/XBC2ModelDecomp/README.md

 ## Compiling
 Other than the zlib library, everything should be stock System packages.
 ## Running
 I've made a [short tutorial](https://youtu.be/CaulBUh5e5c) on how to run it but it should honestly be easy to figure out.
 It's a form application, so you have graphics and everything.
-It also fits on 600x800 monitors if you're insane enough to try it!'
+It also fits on 600x800 monitors if you're insane enough to try it!